 Have you read a self-help book?
 Listened to a Guru?
 Attended coaching and seminars on personal growth?
 If you are reading this article, there is a good chance that you have.
 The reason why you didn’t see a sudden transformation is that personal growth is a continual endeavor.
-You need to constantly expend time and effort to improve yourself intellectually, morally and physically.
+You need to constantly expend time and effort to improve yourself intellectually, morally, and physically.

 2. The Cycle of Positivity:

 Personal growth can also refer to changes in behavior, thoughts, and feelings in order to adapt to the changing environment.
-It can have a lasting effect on how we feel about ourselves and life in general.
-In fact, any change results in successful personal growth further motivate us, leading to an infinite cycle of positive changes.
+It can have a lasting effect on how we feel about ourselves and experience life in general.
+In fact, any change results in successful personal growth further motivates us, leading to an infinite cycle of positive changes.
 As we commit to personal growth, we also start feeling more passionate about life in general.